Comprehensive Home Insurance: What It Covers & How It Differs From Basic Policies

 What is comprehensive home insurance?
 Comprehensive home insurance typically refers to an HO-5 policy (or an HO-3 with extensive endorsements) that provides open perils coverage for both your home's structure and your personal property.
 This means virtually all causes of loss are covered unless specifically excluded, as opposed to a basic policy that only covers a named list of perils.
 It also typically includes replacement cost value on personal belongings rather than depreciated actual cash value.
 It's considered the broadest and most complete form of standard homeowners insurance available.

 What is the difference between HO-3 and HO-5 home insurance?
 The main difference is how personal property is covered.
-HO-3 uses open perils for your dwelling structure but only named perils for your personal belongings, and pays actual cash value (depreciated) for contents claims.
-HO-5 extends open perils to personal property as well and pays replacement cost value — meaning you get the cost to buy a brand-new item.
-HO-5 also tends to carry higher default coverage limits, making it the superior option for homeowners with significant personal assets.
-The premium difference is typically just 5–20% more per year.
+HO-3 uses open perils for your dwelling structure but only named perils for your personal belongings, and typically pays actual cash value (depreciated) for contents claims.
+HO-5 extends open perils to personal property as well and pays replacement cost value, meaning you get the cost to buy a brand-new item.
+According to recent NAIC data, HO-5 policies average about $1,649 per year versus $1,569 for HO-3, roughly 5 to 20% more depending on the market and insurer.

 Does comprehensive home insurance cover floods and earthquakes?
-No — both HO-3 and HO-5 comprehensive policies explicitly exclude floods and earthquakes.
+No, both HO-3 and HO-5 comprehensive policies explicitly exclude floods and earthquakes.
 Flood coverage requires a separate policy, typically through the National Flood Insurance Program (NFIP) or a private flood insurer.
 Earthquake coverage is also purchased separately or as a standalone endorsement in most states.
-Even the most comprehensive standard homeowners policy will not protect you from these two major natural disasters without additional coverage.
+See our guide on common home insurance exclusions for a full list of what's typically not covered.

-How can I make comprehensive home insurance more affordable?
-The most effective strategies include shopping and comparing quotes from multiple insurers, raising your deductible (going from $1,000 to $2,500 can save roughly 9% on premiums), bundling your home and auto policies for discounts of up to 25%, and maintaining a good credit score.
-You can also start with an HO-3 policy and selectively add endorsements — like replacement cost on contents, water backup, and equipment breakdown — to get near-comprehensive protection at a lower price point than a full HO-5.
-Review your coverage annually to make sure you're not overpaying.
+How can I make comprehensive home insurance more affordable in 2026?
+The most effective strategies include comparing quotes from 3 to 5 insurers, raising your deductible, bundling home and auto policies for up to 25% savings, installing protective devices like alarms and leak detectors for up to 15% off, and staying claims-free.
+You can also start with an HO-3 policy and selectively add endorsements like replacement cost on contents, water backup, and equipment breakdown to get near-comprehensive protection at a lower price point than a full HO-5.
+Review your coverage annually and use our list of essential home insurance questions to ask to make sure you're not overpaying.

 Compare Home Insurance Plans in Ohio